johngage/tlpf-1/content/courses/how-we-built-the-tegla-loroupe-peace-foundation-refugee-olympic-team-web-site-with-wowchemy-hugo-and-netlify/_index.md

 {{% callout note %}} Here's the full documentation for [Wowchemy](https://wowchemy.com/docs/){{% /callout %}}

-1. Here is a description by George Cushen of his project to build a framework for creating a static web site in a short [outline](https://georgecushen.com/create-your-website-with-hugo/) published in December, 2020.

-Here's his promise: George Cushen:     *In this guide, you’ll learn **how to create a free website for your online portfolio, resumé, or your team/organization using just your web browser**.*

-Read his [outline](https://georgecushen.com/create-your-website-with-hugo/).
-In what follows, I will describe how we use his Wowchemy elements, how they fit together,  what works, what is still under development, and what requires a deeper understanding of how the components are built and interact.
-I will link to online tutorials on software development and developer tools.

 I have used his set of tools to recreate the **teglapeacefoundation.org** website as it existed in mid-2019, using snapshots taken by the Webarchive Foundation.